Our Learning Goals

 Social Studies:

 Students will learn how to be active members of their classroom community.
 They will gain a better understanding of shared rules, respect, fairness, justice, and the importance of working together to solve problems.
-Students will read texts aloud, look at images, and explore materials that show different student experiences.
+Students will read texts aloud, examine images, and explore materials that illustrate different student experiences.
 These activities will help develop their early literacy skills.

 Math: